TheArtyrian/frontiers-fabric/updatelogs/a2025-it-is-a-spooky-month.md

   - "Fountain of Knowledge"
     - Take experience from an Enchanting Magnet using a Glass Bottle
 - Spawn Eggs
-  - Added spawn eggs for the Crawler, Jungle Spider and Pumpkin Golem
+  - Added spawn eggs for the Crawler, Jungle Spider, Pumpkin Golem and Crow
 - Splash Text
   - Playing around Halloween will now select from a list of unique splashes, not just "OOoooOOOoooo!
 Spooky!"
   - Added some new splashes to the base splash list